MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-org-charts.md

 ## Prerequisites

 Before you can manage org charts, the org chart must be enabled.
-Contact your administrator to [Enable org chart](enable-org-chart.md).
+Contact your administrator to [enable org chart](enable-org-chart.md).

 ## Create or edit an org chart